shahzadkhanz/Tips-to-create-python-package/README.md

 6 -  Run cmd from "package" folder and run following step by step

-pip install wheel
+### pip install wheel

+### python setup.py bdist_wheel

-python setup.py bdist_wheel
+### python setup.py sdist bdist_wheel

+7 - After runing all above there will be 2 folder created automatically in "package" folder

+8 - Run following command after every update in .py file

-python setup.py sdist bdist_wheel
+### python setup.py sdist bdist_wheel

+### 9 -  Setup an account on https://pypi.org

+10 - For publishing the package on pypi.org run following command

+### pip install twine

+### twine upload dist/*

+Now Enter User Name and Pass of pypi account

+11 - Package has been uploaded